shanmuga-sundaram-n/profile/_posts/2023-01-01-sample-blog.md

 categories: tech
 ---

-This is a sample technical blog post.
-You can write about programming, software engineering, or any technical topic of your choice.
+Welcome to my first technical blog post!
+Here, I share insights on programming, software engineering, and more.

 Here is an example of a code snippet: